 Play design, interaction design, game design, media theory.

 Formal prerequisitesStudents from all ITU programs are welcome to join this course.
-If prospective students are not familiar with play design and its theories, they must familiarize themselves with the topic by reading the mandatory reading Play Matters.
+If prospective students are not familiar with play design and related theories, they must contact the course manager and familiarize themselves with the topic by reading a set of texts recommended by the course manager.
 Students from the ITU's design programs are expected to be proficient in design research writing, prototyping, and practical design.
 Students from the ITU's software development programs are expected to be proficient in programming and prototyping.
 Programming knowledge is an advantage, but not a requirement.

 Intended learning outcomes